Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer Review: Generation Framework: REspGen

 \subsection{Input Component Configuration}

-\textit{REspGen} supports configurable input components, including flexible author input and optional paper context.
-We simulate author expertise and intent through aligned sentence-level edits $[e_{\text{align}}]$, where each edit can be supplied as either (i) an edited-sentence string (\textbf{\textit{S}}) or (ii) the string with its paragraph \textbf{\textit{context}} and section title, reflecting where the edit appears (Figure~\ref{fig:fig1}(d)).
+\textit{REspGen} supports configurable input components, including varying author input specificity and optional paper context.
+We simulate author input through aligned sentence-level edits $[e_{\text{align}}]$, where each edit is supplied as either (i) an edited-sentence string (\textbf{\textit{S}}), simulating rough revision ideas not yet anchored to a specific location, or (ii) the string with its paragraph \textbf{\textit{context}} and section title, simulating polished in-context revisions and reflecting where the edit appears (Figure~\ref{fig:fig1}(d)).
 Beyond author input, \textit{REspGen} supports an optional \textbf{\textit{v1}} retrieval module that retrieves the top five relevant paragraphs from the original submission using a retrieval–reranking approach conditioned on the review segment (details in §\ref{subsec:app_input_cond}).
 This paper-level context provides additional topic grounding for response generation.